A chronological look at the Radials Branding

 QUOTE TILES

-This presentation explores the strategic thinking behind the 2025 brand evolution, adding dimensional radials and colorful, textured backgrounds.
+This presentation explores the strategic thinking behind the 2025 brand evolution, adding dimensional radials and colorful, grain textured backgrounds.

 2025 FRM study materials